bandprotocol/pylibra/README.md

 ## Summary

 PyLibra is an unofficial python client for [Libra blockchain](http://libra.org).
 The library allows Python program to interact with Libra nodes with [protobuf](https://developers.google.com/protocol-buffers/) message through [grpc](https://grpc.io/).
+Note that this library performs key management internally.
+No server required!

 ## Installation